MARINE STRATEGY MONITORING - PHYSICAL LOSS

 Trend assessment/description

-It is not possible to describe/evaluate the trend as this is the first population of the indicator.
+It is not possible to describe/evaluate the trend as the parameters linked to the first population have changed

 Comments